Policy, Research & International

 AAG helped shape the Royal Commission into Aged Care Quality and Safety in October 2018, when 20 key themes were provided within three days by 50 of our 1,300 members.
 Nearly all of these were incorporated in the final terms of reference.

 The Commission had a preliminary hearing on the 18th January 2019 which outlined its focus.
 Hearings commenced with witnesses on the stand from the 11th February.

-Submissions deadline is currently the 30th June.
-An interim report is due by 31st October 2019 and the final report is due by 30th April 2020.
+The interim report of the Royal Commission will be provided by 31 October 2019 and the final report by 30 April 2020.